avanigupta1/Box-Office-Predictions/README.md

 # US Weekend Box Office Predictions
-*Predicting opening weekend box office revenue based on a variety of factors, such as genre and Rotten Tomatoes score on the day before film's release.*

-The goal of this analysis is to analyze any trends in the top 100 box office opening weekends in the current decade, and expand those trends and learnings to predict future opening weekends.
+*The goal of this analysis is to analyze any trends in the top 100 box office opening weekends in the current decade, and expand those trends and learnings to predict future opening weekends.*

 [Full code can be found here](https://github.com/avanigupta1/Box-Office-Predictions/blob/master/Full%20Markdown%20Code), with final report below:

-# Section 1: Training Data Analysis and Modeling
+## Section 1: Training Data Analysis and Modeling

-## 1. Research Question
+### 1. Research Question

 Can a combination of distribution, release, and marketing factors predict the opening weekend box office revenue for movies in the United States?